rehmangour04/rehmangour04/README.md

 ### - Let's Connect, Hey Wait!
 Who am I ?

 Hellllo!
-I am Rehman Gour a Web Developer 💻, keen learner & student
+I am Ataur Rehman Gour a MERN-Stack Developer 💻, keen learner & student

-I am a 3rd Year IT undergraduate from College of Engineering Roorkee(❗ROORKEE).
+I am a Final Year IT undergraduate from College of Engineering Roorkee(❗ROORKEE).
 A Web Developerl   and a Tech Enthusiast,  who is obsessed with the idea of improving himself and wants a platform to grow  and accelerate

  Fun fact: My smartness lies in my laziness am I really Smart?